Cinedigm (NASDAQ:CIDM) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Cinedigm (NASDAQ:CIDM – Free Report) in a research note issued to investors on Friday morning.
-The firm issued a hold rating on the stock.
+StockNews.com started coverage on shares of Cinedigm (NASDAQ:CIDM – Free Report) in a research report released on Saturday.
+The brokerage issued a hold rating on the stock.

 Cinedigm Company Profile